 evidence.
 How can we help these students?
 What kinds of instruction are the most helpful?

 EDVIEW 360 Podcast is available for download anywhere you normally listen to podcasts.

 Add your email here to sign up for EDVIEW 360 blogs, webinars, and podcasts.
 We'll send you an email when new posts and episodes are published.

-Pamela Austin is a senior product marketing manager for Voyager Sopris Learning® with more than 12 years’ experience training and supporting districts implementing Voyager Sopris Learning literacy and numeracy solutions including
+Pamela Austin is Director of Instructional Technology for Voyager Sopris Learning® with more than 12 years’ experience training and supporting districts implementing Voyager Sopris Learning literacy and numeracy solutions including

 LETRS® (Language Essentials for Teachers of Reading and Spelling), a professional development course of study.
 She has more than 30 years’ experience as an educator, previously working as a literacy specialist

 at the Center for Development and Learning, a nonprofit educational consulting firm based in the greater New Orleans area.
 As an educator in the New Orleans Public School system, Austin worked as an elementary teacher, reading interventionist,